miku/haystack/README.md

 ----

-Sidenote: What does a PB of disk space cost today?
+Sidenote: What does a PB of disk space cost today (2020)?

 The ([unfortunately discontinued](https://blog.kobol.io/2021/08/25/we-are-pulling-the-plug/))
 [Helios 64 ARM NAS](https://wiki.kobol.io/helios64/intro/) has 5 SATA ports,